Nicktay24/ILSupport/README.md

 - Extra format for directives: **​.custom​**​, **​.permission​**​, **​.permissionset​**​, **​.vtfixup​**
 ### **​EXCLUDED​**
 - **​.permission​** _SecAction_ _TypeReference_ ‘​**​(​**​’ _NameValPairs_ ‘​**​)​**​’
-	> Could not figure out how to implement with dnlib but an alternatives are specified below in custom format, _SecurityDecl_.
+	> Use the custom formats specified below: _SecurityDecl_.

 ## Syntax For Syntactic Formats Below
 - _Italic_ represents a Custom Format whose name matches.
 If this precedes ::\= then this is a Custom Format declaration instead of a Custom Format reference.